RustyRoboticsBV/TilesetBuilder/README.md

 # Rusty.TilesetMaker
 An import plugin for the Godot game engine.
+It can:
-It can import standard 47-tile "blob" tilesets from a ZIP file that contains images.
-The importer can generate missing tiles by recombining other tiles in the tileset, reducing the number of tiles that you need to manage.
+- Create standard 47-tile "blob" tilesets from a ZIP file that contains separate tile images, so you won't have to do this manually.
+- Generate missing tiles by combining or transposing other tiles in the tileset, reducing the number of tiles that you need to manage.

+See *Documentation/TileGeneration.md* for more details about how missing tiles are generated.

 ## Install Guide
-1. Create a folder called `Addons/RustyTilesetImporter`.
+1. Create a folder called `Addons/TilesetImporter`.
 2. Extract the contents of this repository to that folder.
 3. Enable the import plugin under `Project Settings` => `Plugins`.